 How does exercise boost your mood?

-It’s thought that exercising increases the levels of neurotransmitters and endorphins in your brain that make you feel happy.
-It’s also been suggested that the raise in your body temperature that happens when you exercise may also give your mood a lift.
+It’s thought that exercising increases the levels of chemicals in your brain, called neurotransmitters and endorphins, that make you feel happy.
+It’s also been suggested that the raise in your body temperature, that happens when you exercise, may also lift your mood.

 How much exercise is enough?

-Feeling down can sap your energy, which may put you off being more active.
+If you’re feeling down you might not have much energy, and the thought of being more active might be daunting.
 But you should feel better once you start moving.
 The good news is that doing just 10 minutes of exercise can be enough to make a difference to how you’re feeling.
 And once you get going you can always build up to doing more.